 Turf-type tall fescue

 This grass is a legendary type of grass!
-It can withstand heat, survive droughts, and thrive in the shade, making it its own type of lawn solution!
-Turf-type tall fescue is actually short (what do you know!), and it is dark green and sharp.
+It can withstand heat, survive droughts, and thrive in the shade, making it a great lawn solution!
+Due to its growth habit, turf-type tall fescue is actually short (what do you know!), and it is dark green and sharp.
+This grass, like ryegrass, has poor cold tolerance and is generally not great for use in the far north.

 January